 Staff and volunteers find ways, with the help of the Wish Fund, to make wishes come true.
 You can help too with your generous contribution.

-Click here to make your donation right now, or send your check to St. Peter’s Hospital Foundation 310 S. Manning Boulevard, Albany, NY 12208.
+Click here to make your donation right now, or send your check to The Community Hospice Foundation, 310 S. Manning Boulevard, Albany, NY 12208.

 Ricky Felber was a good kid.
 Seventeen years old.
 Born HIV-positive.
 When AIDS finally settled in and Ricky knew he was going to die, we asked him what one thing he wanted to do most.